The free group does not have the finite cover property: Some geometry

 \subsection{Bass-Serre theory}

-Bass-Serre theory gives a structure theorem for groups acting on (simplicial) trees, i.e. $1\leq$-dimensional CW complexes.
+Bass-Serre theory gives a structure theorem for groups acting on (simplicial) trees.
 It describes a group (that acts on a tree) as a series of {\em amalgamated free products} and {\em HNN extensions}.
 The mathematical notion that contains these instructions is called a graph of groups.
 For a complete treatment we refer the reader to \cite{SerreTrees}.

 We start with the definition of a graph.

 \begin{definition} A graph $G(V,E)$ is a collection of data that consists of two sets $V$ (the set of vertices) and $E$ (the set of edges) together with three maps: \begin{itemize} \item an involution $\bar{\phantom{1}}:E\to E$, where $\bar{e}$ is called the inverse of $e$; \item $\alpha:E\to V$, where $\alpha(e)$ is called the initial vertex of $e$; and \item $\tau:E\to V$, where $\tau(e)$ is called the terminal vertex of $e$. \end{itemize} so that $\bar{e}\neq e$, and $\alpha(e)=\tau(\bar{e})$ for every $e\in E$. \end{definition}